How to Obtain a Police Report or Law Enforcement Case Report

 Important Notes Regarding Submitting Requests

 - It may take a few days or more to obtain the official documents

 - Charges for obtaining a police report may vary by city or jurisdiction

 - Very few police departments allow access to records online

 Have you ever wondered if someone was a criminal, arrested for violating the law?
-Generally, police reports are a matter of public record and can contain a wealth of information.
+Generally, case reports are a matter of public record and can contain a wealth of information.
 A public record is simply information maintained by a government agency that can be linked to a specific person.
 You can complete a thorough background check of someone just by researching these records.

 What type of information is in a police record?

 Examples of police reports may include but are not limited to: domestic disputes, traffic accidents, thefts, fraud, assault, burglaries, and stalking incidents.
 Other information that may be available includes crime surveys, crime statistics, calls for service, and traffic accident surveys.

 Information that can be obtained from reports includes identifying information of all involved parties and witnesses, such as full name, address, phone number, date of birth, social security number, driver’s license number, and any other identifying information.
 The law enforcement report can also contain motor vehicle information, as well as specific details of the incident being documented and any evidence recovered.

 Where can I find a police record and related documents?

 Access to these records varies greatly from one jurisdiction to another.
 In some areas, the information may be freely available, while in other areas the information may only be accessible to the parties involved in the incident or their agent (such as a lawyer).
 It is also possible that the record of a specific incident is readily available, but the identifying information of involved parties has been removed.